-Section 8: Health & Safety
+Section 7: Health & Safety

-- Your health and safety is important. - O Be aware of any signs that your health maybe at risk and train your Attendants to do the same. - o If it is an emergency call 911. - o Everyone, including family and friends should know the signs of abuse and neglect and know where and how to report concerns.
+- Your health and safety are important. - Be aware of any signs that your health maybe at risk and train your Attendants to do the same. - o Dial 211 for health and human services information. - o If it is an emergency call 911. - Everyone, including family and friends should know the signs of abuse and neglect and know where and how to report concerns.